 - HOW TO GROW ALOE PLANTS

 - HOW TO MAKE A NEW ALOE PLANT GROW ROOTS

 - HOW TO MAKE AN ALOE PLANT GROW BIGGER & STRAIGHTER, FASTER

-- How to grow aloe plants from seed
+- RECAP: How to grow aloe plants from seed, offsets or cuttings

 Aloe plants are easy-care succulents that grow really well as houseplants.
 Aloe are tropical and subtropical plants that grow in parts of Africa as well as several islands in the Indian Ocean.
 They can also be found in Madagascar, the Arabian Peninsula and Jordan.

 These plants have evolved to grow in dry, warm climates and so are unsuitable for outdoor use in most US states.
 If you live in USDA climate zones 10 or 11 though then you can cultivate aloe plants in the yard fairly easily but for everyone else it becomes a much more complicated process (see our guide to growing aloe plants outside).

 Aloe plants make a much better indoor plant, at least in the US.

 Except in USDA climate zones 10 and 11, aloe plants should be grown indoors.

 If you plan to grow an aloe plant, no matter which particular species you choose, you should aim to cultivate it as an indoor houseplant as most homes have consistent temperatures throughout the year and also offer a way to regulate the plant’s water intake and other care needs.